ATTENTION LIFELONG LEARNERS: If traditional memory improvement books and courses have failed to provide stellar results, you need to…

 Plus, you'll learn how to turn your entire bookshelf into a powerful Memory Palace Network – fast!

 These special lessons are exclusive to this special offer.
-So j go ahead and enter your details below and Flyboy will be on its way to your door along with these exclusive lessons that are not available anywhere else.
+So just go ahead and enter your details below and Flyboy will be on its way to your door along with these exclusive lessons that are not available anywhere else.

 Checkout